AdaoBJr/AdaoBJR/README.md

 👨🏻‍💻 I'm a web development at studenty at Trybe School.
  </br>
 🤓 I'm currently learning React.
-I'm very interested in improving my knowledge in Redux and Hooks.
+I'm very interested in improving my knowledge in Back-End.
 </br>
 👨🏻‍🎓 Furthermore, I'm degree in Civil Engineering and Physics.
 </br>